The Family Educational Rights and Privacy Act (FERPA) Viterbo University Policy

 The institution is not required to permit students to inspect and review confidential letters and recommendations placed in their files prior to Jan.
 1, 1975, provided those letters were collected under established policies of confidentiality and were used only for the purposes for which they were collected.

 Students who believe that their education records contain information that is inaccurate or misleading, or is otherwise in violation of their privacy or other rights may discuss their problems informally with the registrar.
 If the decisions are in agreement with the students' request, the appropriate records will be amended.
 If not, the students will be notified within a reasonable period of time that the records will not be amended.
 If this response is unsatisfactory, the students may choose to take the matter to the Academic Vice President.
-If the matter is not resolved, students will be informed by the Academic Vice President of their rights to a formal hearing.
-Student requests for a formal hearing must be made in writing to the Academic Vice President who, within a reasonable period of time after receiving such request, will inform student of the date, place, and the time of the hearing.
+If the matter is not resolved, students will be informed by the Vice President for Academics and Institutional Effectiveness of their rights to a formal hearing.
+Student requests for a formal hearing must be made in writing to the Vice President for Academics and Institutional Effectiveness who, within a reasonable period of time after receiving such request, will inform student of the date, place, and the time of the hearing.
 Students may present evidence relevant to the issues raised and may be assisted or represented at the hearings by one or more persons of their choice, including attorneys, at the students' expense.
 The hearing panel which will adjudicate such challenges will be the members of the Board of Review.

 Decisions of the hearing panels will be final, will be based solely on the evidence presented at the hearing, and will consist of written statements summarizing the evidence and stating the reasons or the decisions, and will be delivered to all parties concerned, the education records will be corrected or amended in accordance with the decisions of the hearing panels, if the decisions are in favor of the students.
 If the decisions are unsatisfactory to the students, the students may place with the education records statements commenting on the information in the records, or statements seating forth any reasons for disagreeing with the decisions of the hearing panels.
 The statements will be placed in the education records, maintained as part of the students' records, and released whenever the records in question are disclosed.